Class War Paper Launch at White Cube

 told it will be a long time before there is such a great display, as the

-whole area is to be renewed and cut back as the bushes are agettting too
+whole area is to be renewed and cut back as the bushes are getting too large.

-large.
-It will be some years before they return to be as prolific as this
+It will be some years before they return to be as prolific as this year.

-year.
-After walking around we went and had a pub lunch which as fairly forgetable.
+After walking around we went and had a pub lunch which as fairly forgettable.